Kalpanika/x3f/doc/readme.txt

 Building
 ----------------------------------------------------------------

 You are  supposed to have installed  gcc (and gmake) on  your machine.
-On Windows this currently (2010) means mingw.
+Currently  you need  to  build  on Linux  with  cross compilation  for Windows and OSX.

 The command "make" builds the executables.